nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * 2a2.
 System prompt admin to key in information again.
   * 2a3.
 Admin inputs information again.

-    Repeat 3a1 to 3a3 until Admin inputs the right information.
+    Repeat 2a1 to 2a3 until Admin inputs the right information.
   * 2a4.
 System adds the student and displays success status

   Use case ends.

 * 3a.
-Payment of the student has already being marked.
+Payment of the student has already been marked.
   * 3a1.
 System returns a message on payment of student being marked already.
   * 3a2.
 System returns a fail status.